Maud Crofts: Life

 The British press was mostly in favour and the case helped the campaign for women's admission to the legal profession.
 The Sex Disqualification (Removal) Act 1919 allowed women to be lawyers.
 In 1919 the debate in the newspapers included speculation that the cut an thrust of advocates would be restricted because male barristers might go easy on a female opposing barrister.
 Ingram (then Crofts) was quoted as saying that if women "are 'intellectually incapable' it is carrying chivalry rather too far to refuse to permit them to expose themselves as failures."
 Crofts was the first woman to be articled when she was taken on by Trower, Still and Keeling in 1919.
 Bebb was expected to be the first British woman lawyer but she died giving birth to her second child in 1921.

 Crofts became the precedent when she became the first woman to be qualified as a solicitor in England in January 1923.
 (Ivy Williams had been called to the bar the year before).
 She had been articled for several years and completed the law society exams the year before as the law had been changed in 1919.
 Of the four who had contested the legal case only Crofts succeeded in becoming a lawyer.
-Nettlefold would leave law and go into business, Costelloe became a psychoanalyst and Bedd died.
+Nettlefold would leave law and go into business, Costelloe became a psychoanalyst and Bebb died.
 Crofts became a partner in the law firm of Crofts, Ingram and Wyatt & Co.

 In 1925 the National Council of Women of Great Britain published her book, Women Under English Law.

 Ingram died at Buckingham House Mansions in London in 1965.